-Dr. Corsianos has studied police in the U.S and Canada, focusing on gender issues, community policing, discretionary powers and police ethics and corruption.
+Dr. Corsianos’s research interests include institutions of social control, public and private policing, power and violence.
+She has studied the police in the U.S. and Canada focusing on police ethics and corruption, gender issues, detectives, discretionary powers, and community policing.
 She is committed to pursuing social change by identifying exclusionary practices in the production of knowledge, and identifying more equitable policing systems.

 Corsianos, Marilyn.
 2012.
 The Complexities of Police Corruption: Gender, Identity and Misconduct.
 Rowman and Littlefield.